haberdashPI/vscode-master-key/src/docs/index.md

 <!-- TODO: image? -->

-Master Key was envisioned as a set of tools to make it easy to create powerful keybinding specifications that match your editor style of choice (modal, chorded, etc...).
+Master Key is a set of tools to make it easy to create powerful keybinding specifications that match your editor style of choice (modal, chorded, etc...).
 There are extensive options for [customizing your bindings](guide#customizing-bindings).